 Some of the stocks of subsidiaries and affiliates, which were acquired with an expectation of the excess earning power, etc. are valued based on the business plans that are prepared, reflecting past experiences and external and internal information, and approved by the Board of Directors.
-Principal assumptions are the time of completion of developing new products, etc. and the sales forecasts after their launch.
+Principal assumptions are the sales volume and sales price projections included in the business plan.